Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-Like other magnetars \cite{Kramer2007, Scholz2017, Lower2021a}, 1E~1547.0$-$5408 displayed clear variability in the number of radio profile components, flux density and polarization properties over time (Extended Data Figure \ref{fig:profiles}).
+Like other magnetars \cite{Kramer2007, Scholz2017, Lower2021a}, 1E~1547.0$-$5408 displayed clear variability in the number of detected radio profile components, flux density and polarization properties over time (Extended Data Figure \ref{fig:profiles}).
 During the 8356\,MHz observations taken between 2009 February 23 and 25, we detected intermittent pulses from a transient profile component that preceded the main profile by $\sim 70^{\circ}$--$100^{\circ}$ in pulse longitude.
 In Figure 1 we present the time and frequency averaged polarization profile alongside the phase-resolved total intensity spectrum across the profile.
-The standard component has the characteristically broadband and flat spectrum common to magnetars, whereas the transient component was comprised entirely of narrowband, short-duration bursts.
+The standard component centered at phase $\sim 0^{\circ}$ displayed the characteristically flat and broadband spectrum that is common to magnetars.
+Whereas the offset transient component was comprised entirely of narrowband, short-duration bursts.

 We visually identified a total of 84 narrowband bursts in the five 8356\,MHz radio observations covering this period (Extended Data Table \ref{tab:obs}), several examples of which are shown in Figure 2.
 The alignment in pulse longitude, similar spectral modulations from diffractive scintillation to the persistent broadband emission, and dispersive sweep in the less narrow bursts indicate they are genuine astrophysical signals.
 We also detected the bursts via a subband search of an independent data stream that recorded the individual pulses (Methods, see also Extended Data Figure~\ref{fig:afb}).
-Only two pairs of bursts were found to have occurred within the same rotation of the magnetar.
+Only two pairs of bursts were found in the separate data stream to have occurred within the same rotation of the magnetar, indicating each detected burst was a distinct independent event.
 The burst properties were characterized through a series of iterative temporal and spectral fits (Methods).
 The resulting distributions of burst widths, spectral occupancies, center frequencies and fluences in Figure 3 do not appear to be strongly correlated with one another.
 Most bursts were found to have recovered intrinsic widths that are below our $\sim$1-ms time sampling, indicating they are temporally unresolved.
 We found no evidence of burst sub-structures that drift in frequency with time.